cogeotiff/rio-cogeo/README.md

                                     or ensure MAX_ZOOM equality for multiple dataset accross latitudes.
     -r, --resampling [nearest|bilinear|cubic|cubic_spline|lanczos|average|mode|gauss] Resampling algorithm.
     --in-memory / --no-in-memory    Force processing raster in memory / not in memory (default: process in memory if smaller than 120 million pixels)
+    --allow-intermediate-compression
+                                    Allow intermediate file compression to reduce memory/disk footprint.
+    --forward-band-tags             Forward band tags to output bands.
-    --threads THREADS               Number of worker threads for multi-threaded compression (default: ALL_CPUS) --co, --profile NAME=VALUE      Driver specific creation options.See the documentation for the selected output driver for more information.
+    --threads THREADS               Number of worker threads for multi-threaded compression (default: ALL_CPUS) --co, --profile NAME=VALUE      Driver specific creation options.
+See the documentation for the selected GTiff driver for more information.
     -q, --quiet                     Remove progressbar and other non-error output.
     --help                          Show this message and exit.
 ```